This installment is part three of a five-part series on bearings in power tools. To catch up, see the following:

 In some cases, balls produced from ceramic materials, such as silicon nitride, are very beneficial.
 Ceramic balls are very light weight, highly polished, non-magnetic, exhibit high hardness and are resistant to attack from most liquids and chemicals.
 Ceramic balls greatly improve the high speed capability of the bearing.
 Bearings made of steel rings and ceramic balls are commonly called hybrid bearings.
 While ceramic balls have an impressive list of beneficial features, they are not typically used in hand held power tools.

-Our series on bearings in power tools will be continuing over the next two blog posts, here’s what’s coming up:
+Our series on bearings in power tools will be continuing over the next two blog posts, here’s links to the next installments of the series: